For I do not do what I want, but I do the very thing I hate.

 That the bruis’d heart was pierced through the ear.

-Brabantio in Shakespeare’s Othello
+— Brabantio in Shakespeare’s Othello

-Ken Wilber quotes Heinz Hartmann, who seems to understand reaction and response, and can take us deeper into the psychology of reaction.
-“Evolution to Heinz Hartmann [the founder of psychoanalytic developmental psychology], is a process of progressive ‘internalization,’ for, in the development of the species, the organism achieves increased independence from its environment, the result of which is that reactions [italics added] which originally occurred in relation to the external world are increasingly displaced into the interior of the organism.
-The more independent the organism becomes, the greater its independence from the stimulation of the immediate environment.”
+Ken Wilber quotes Heinz Hartmann, the founder of psychoanalytic developmental psychology, who seems to understand reaction and response, and can take us deeper into the psychology of reaction.
+“Evolution to Heinz Hartmann, is a process of progressive ‘internalization,’ for, in the development of the species, the organism achieves increased independence from its environment, the result of which is that … reactions [italics added] which originally occurred in relation to the external world are increasingly displaced into the interior of the organism.
+The more independent the organism becomes, the greater its independence from the stimulation of the immediate environment.”[i]

 Understanding that we have a choice is critical to whether we can ever change our life’s narrative and Deepak Chopra understood this.
-“In other words, most of us—even though we are infinite choice-makers—have become bundles of conditioned reflexes that are constantly being triggered by people and circumstances into predictable outcomes of behavior.
-Our reactions seem to be automatically triggered by people and circumstances, and we forget that these are still choices that we are making in every moment of our existence.
+“In other words, most of us—even though we are infinite choice-makers—have become bundles of conditioned reflexes that are constantly being triggered by people and circumstances into predictable outcomes of behavior … Our reactions seem to be automatically triggered by people and circumstances, and we forget that these are still choices that we are making in every moment of our existence.
 We are simply making these choices unconsciously.”[ii]

 Gandhi and Marcus Aurelius also understood what our objective should be in regard to reaction and response.